 - Lochdonhead and Ulva are partner schools.
 This joint school arrangement allows for resources and expertise to be shared, thus growing and enriching our curriculum.
-We have shared many resources over the year, including the subscription to Accelerator Reader, Active Maths, First News and the school online safety newsletter which would have been too expensive to access as single small schools.
+We have shared many resources over the year, including the subscription to Accelerator Reader.
 Accelerator Reading assessment results are normed against pupils across Britain, providing moderation.